emiliosheinz/unisinos-java-rmi/README.md

 # unisinos-java-rmi
-🧱 Using Java RMI to build a distributed system
+🧱 Using Java RMI to build a distributed bank account simulation system